IsometricShahil/TVec/README.md

 * Linear interpolation.

 # Testing
-TVec uses [lust](https://github.com/bjornbytes/lust) for it's unit testing. <br/>
+TVec uses [lust](https://github.com/bjornbytes/lust) for it's unit tests. <br/>
-To run the unit tests you must place lust beside the `tests.lua` file and then run, <br/>
+To run the unit tests you must place lust beside the `tests.lua` file, a simple way to do that would be to run, `git clone https://github.com/bjornbytes/lust` when in the folder containing `tests.lua`.<br/>
+Now you can run,
 `$ luajit tests.lua`. <br/>
 `luajit` can be `lua` too (or.. whatever "lua" you have brewed..). <br/>
 Additionally, the test suite is run automatically with every commit or PR using:-